 We are living with much much more than we had before.

 I am not an expert on anything.
-Gluten-related or otherwise.
+Gluten-related, vegan, or raw.
 I am just a fellow gluten-free girl who’s curious about the options out there, and I want to share what I find with anyone who will listen.
 I call myself the Gluten-Free Cat, because I have found that I have a lot in common with my cats.
 When you think of curiosity, you can’t help but picture a cat.
 Slinking around, nose to the ground, tapping curious bumps in the rug, investigating a new bag left on the floor.
 I’m curious about a whole lot of things – gluten-free cooking and baking, fitness, healthy living.
 There just isn’t time to become an expert in one area, because just when I’m learning the fine nuances of… Oh, look, a string!